Catherine Radziwill: Family and early life

 Ewelina, wife of Honoré de Balzac, and Karolina, who kept a literary salon in Paris.

 Catherine was educated under the supervision of her stern father in his large estates in central Ukraine.
 Although the Rzewuski family originated in the Polish–Lithuanian Commonwealth, Catherine had no attachment to Poland and considered herself Russian.

-On 26 October 1873, at age 15, she married Prince Wilhelm Radziwiłł (1845–1911), son of Prince Wilhelm Radziwill (1797-1870) and Countess Mathilde von Clary und Aldringen (1806-1896), who was a Polish officer in the Prussian army.
+On 26 October 1873, at age 15, she married Prince Wilhelm Radziwiłł (1845–1911), son of Prince Wilhelm Radziwill (1797–1870) and his wife, Countess Mathilde von Clary und Aldringen (1806–1896), who was a Polish officer in the Prussian army.
 The couple moved to Berlin to live with his family.
-She had seven children, four sons and three daughters.
-Two of her sons died in early childhood, but the other five children (Louise, Wanda, Gabriela, Nicholas and Casimir) reached adulthood.
-Little is known about Radziwiłł's marriage except what she wrote in her memoirs: Her husband treated her kindly, but she felt bored and frustrated.
-The couple became prominent at the court in Berlin.
+She had seven children, four sons and three daughters: